webcamoid/webcamoid/README.md

 * Popup applet support (you can embed Webcamoid in the panel).
 * Add funny effects to the webcam (requires GStreamer plugins).
 * Translated to many languages.
+* Stand alone installation mode (use it as a normal program).

 ## Installing ##